 Failure of the LVI indicates that the lake plant community exhibits poor ecological structure and function; it does not explain the reason for the poor condition.
 For IWR purposes, a pollutant causing the biological degradation must be identified prior to developing a TMDL.
 Although a lake could have a failing LVI due to water quality problems (e.g., excess nutrients), it is possible that excessive lakeshore alteration or other physical disturbance are significant stressors.
 If factors other than water quality are determined to be the cause of the LVI failure, DEP will strive to mitigate those factors through other programs.

 Example: A lake fails the LVI for three consecutive years, but data indicate it is not impaired for nutrients or any other water quality parameter.
 DEP biologists determine that the lake received failing LVI scores because an invasive aquatic plant dominates the shorelines.
 This species was originally planted by lakeshore residents and it subsequently spread to other areas because homeowners had cleared the native vegetation from the shoreline.
-In this scenario, pollutant reduction is not required, but education of landowners on proper methods to maintain native shoreline vegetation would be an appropriate action.
+In this scenario, pollutant reduction is not required, but education of landowners on proper methods to maintain native shoreline vegetation, or coordination of a restoration project would be appropriate actions.

 Summary